-The above cash flow has been prepared under the "Indirect Method" as set out in Indian Accounting Standard (Ind AS) 7 - Statement of Cash Flows
+The Statement of cash flows has been prepared under the "Indirect Method" as set out in Indian Accounting Standard (Ind AS) 7-Statement of cash flows.

 The accompanying notes form an integral part of these financial statements.
-(Refer notes 1 to 39)
+[Refer notes 1 to 39]